 Not only did the Hebrew high priest and his activities clearly point to an atoning, redeeming Messiah (namely, Jesus), so also did the two goats used to atone (pay for) for and remove the sins of the Israelites point to Him.
 The two goats represented and completed one sin atonement/removal each year on Yom Kippur.

 The first goat, which was sacrificed and its blood sprinkled on the atonement cover for the sins of the people by the high priest (Lev.
-16:9,15), depicted or foreshadowed Jesus’ death on the cross and shedding of blood.
+16:9,15), depicted or foreshadowed Jesus’ death on the cross and shedding of blood on Passover.
 Whereas the earthly high priest entered an earthly copy of the real Most Holy Place, with blood not his own, Jesus actually entered into the true one (located in heaven), offering His own blood (Heb.
 9:11,12b,24,25).

 The second goat, on which all of Israel’s wickedness and rebellion symbolically were laid (Lev.
-16:10,21), portrayed Jesus’ resurrection from the dead.
+16:10,21), portrayed Jesus’ resurrection from the dead on the Feast of Firstfruits.
 While the first goat “atoned” for Israel’s sins, the second goat “removed” them by being led off into the desert (16:22).
 This was the final sin offering made each Yom Kippur, signifying that none other was necessary.
 Similarly, Jesus Christ, by means of His resurrection to life, permanently removed our sins (and their eternal penalty) from us, thereby redeeming us.
 For “...as far as the east is from the west, so far has he removed our transgressions from us” (Psalm 103:12).
 Just as the “scapegoat’s” sin offering was final for that year, Christ’s sin offering was final forever, since He “...offered for all time one sacrifice for sins...” and then “...sat down at the right hand of God [the Father]” (Heb.
 10:12).
 Jesus was our once-for-all “scapegoat”; for that we should rejoice and give Him praise!

 David exclaimed, “I will take refuge in the shadow of your wings...”
 (Psalm 57:1b).
 Another psalmist concurred: “[God] will cover you with his feathers, and under his wings you will find refuge...”
 (91:4ab).
 These wings, I believe, refer to the wings of God’s cherubim, images of whom stood atop the atonement cover of the ancient ark of the covenant (Exo.
 25:19; Heb.
 9:5a). “[T]heir wings spread upward, overshadowing the [atonement] cover with them” (Exo.
 25:20).
 God told Moses, “There, above the [atonement] cover between the two cherubim that are over the ark of the Testimony, I will meet with you...”
 (25:22).
 With our faith in the Messiah’s blood atonement, we are overshadowed by God’s “wings” (of His cherubim) and may take protective refuge under these wings, where He will commune with us until He returns again, in person, to reign.